InderKumarRathore/DeviceGuru/README.md

 # DeviceGuru

-***DeviceGuru*** is a simple lib (Swift) to know the exact type of the device instead of just iPhone or iPad.
-For Objective-C lib please visit [UIDeviceUtil](https://github.com/InderKumarRathore/UIDeviceUtil)
+***DeviceGuru*** is a simple lib (Swift) to know the exact type of the device, e.g. iPhone 6 or iPhone 6s.
+For Objective-C please visit [UIDeviceUtil](https://github.com/InderKumarRathore/UIDeviceUtil)
   - Easy to use
   - Light weight